brsr/antitile/docs/conway.rst

 There are some operators that can be described like an ERO but violate one or another constraint.
 One example is the lozenge operator depicted in :numref:`lozenge`.
 Its problem is that its result is never a 3-vertex-connected
 graph: it is only 2-connected.
-Thus, the result is not a convex polyhedron.
+Thus, the result is not a convex polyhedron: it is, however, an acoptic polyhedron of genus 0.
-(It may be expressible as a concave polyhedron, however.)
 We'll call operators like this pseudo-EROs, and denote them with latin letters rotated 180 degrees, so lozenge is `⅂`.
 (This is to emphasize their separateness, and not at all because we're running out of letters.)